 Keep scrolling to check out the top 10 ranked colleges and universities in the Middle Atlantic area for Animal Science majors.
 Our ranking methodology includes variables such as overall quality, program accreditation, typical earnings of graduates, and more.

 Looking for the best of the best?
 Check out Cornell University to pursue your degree in Animal Science.
-Graduates from the animal science program at Cornell University earn 26.0% more than the typical college graduate in this field.
+In addition to its bachelor's programs, Cornell University offers graduate degrees in Animal Science.
 Ithaca, New York is an appropriate setting for learners who appreciate the active city life.

 Any student pursuing a degree in Animal Science has to check out Rutgers University - New Brunswick.
 Students who graduate from the animal science program make around $38,161 in their early career salary and $64,460 in their mid-career salary.
 New Brunswick, New Jersey is the perfect setting for young people who like the fast moving urban lifestyle.

 It's difficult to beat Delaware Valley University if you wish to study Animal Science.
-This is quite a common major at DelVal, with 22.4% of undergrads enrolled in it.
-This school is located in the suburban region of Doylestown, Pennsylvania, close to shops and other entertainment.
+Animal science is a popular choice at Delaware Valley University with over 78 graduates in 2017.
+Situated in Doylestown, Pennsylvania, DelVal provides a safe and sound, suburban environment for students.